CHughes13/late-night-cafe/README.md

 ![Trello Project Board](assets/images/Hack-&-Cheese-Project-Board.png)

+## UX/UI
+### Site Goals
+The goal of Latte Night Cafe is ....

+###User Stories
+As a site user/customer:
+- I want to do this because this
+- I want to do this because this
+- I want to do this because this
+- I want to do this because this

+As the site administrator:
+- I want to do this because this
+- I want to do this because this
+- I want to do this because this
+- I want to do this because this

 ## Initial Planning Stage - Wireframes

-Here are the initial wireframes for the Latte Night Cafe application, along with screen shots of the initial design.
+Here are the initial wireframes for the Latte Night Cafe application (created using Balsamiq), along with screen shots of the initial design.
 These provide a visual outline of the planned layout and functionality.

 #### Desktop Homepage
 ![Welcome Screen Wireframe](assets/images/-choices-desktop-wireframes-welcome-screen.png)